 Purchase requisitions vs. purchase orders

-What is the difference between a PR and PO?
-A purchase order is a legally binding document that gets issued to suppliers or vendors only once a purchase requisition has been approved.
+What is the difference between a purchase requisition and a purchase order?
+The purchase requisition is simply the formal request to purchase goods or services, whereas the purchase order is a legally binding document that gets issued to suppliers or vendors only once the purchase requisition has been approved.
 The purchase order is usually referred to as a PO, and is typically generated on the PO module of the company’s ERP or on a P2P suite.

 Beyond its function as a formal document that’s sent to the supplier, the PO is important for budget planning and management, since it acts as a “lock” on a budget or spending limit before an invoice is received from the vendor.